bmos1/bmos1/aws-cloud-attack.md

 aws --profile attacker sts get-access-key-info --access-key-id  AKIA7890...
 ```

-## Dependency Chain Abuse
+## Dependency Chain Abuse to compromised Environment

-Trick a build system to download and run a harmful hijacked dependency to compromise the CI/CD pipeline.
+Trick a build system to download and run a harmful hijacked dependency to compromise the CI/CD pipelines, developer systems and the full AWS infrastructure.

 Scenario